 At a minimum, look for desktop and mobile apps, the ability to import customers as WhatsApp Contacts, and the ability to send Template Messages.
 To accommodate both Sales and Support teams you’ll need more features, but more on that later.

+Looking for the best WhatsApp CRM?
 We recommend you give respond.io a try.
-It has a free plan that is not feature limited, connects to the most popular WhatsApp Partners, and was designed from scratch with WhatsApp Integration in mind.
+It offers a free WhatsApp CRM that’s not feature limited, connects to one of the most popular WhatsApp Partners & designed with WhatsApp Integration in mind.
 Here’s how you get started.

 Connecting a WhatsApp Integration to Respond.io